Maxime Chazal

-Maxime Chazal (born 24 April 1993, in Nouméa, New Caledonia) is a French tennis player.

-He has a career high ATP singles ranking of world No. 234, achieved on 7 March 2016 and a doubles ranking of No. 347, achieved on 19 February 2018.
+Maxime Chazal (born 24 April 1993) is a French tennis player.
+He has a career high ATP singles ranking of world No. 234 achieved on 7 March 2016 and a doubles ranking of No. 347 achieved on 19 February 2018.

 Professional career

-2013: ATP Tour Double debut
+2013: ATP Tour doubles debut

 In February, Chazal made his ATP main draw doubles debut in Marseille, partnering with Martin Vaïsse.
 The pair lost in the first round.

 2014: ATP Tour qualifying debut

 In January, Chazal won his first ATP singles qualifying debut in Auckland, defeating Ross Hutchins in the first round and losing to Steve Johnson in the final round.

 2016: Grand Slam qualifying debut

 In January, Chazal made his Grand Slam debut at the Australian Open, losing in the first qualifying round to fellow countryman Maxime Janvier.
 In May, he made his debut at the French Open, also losing in the first qualifying round.

 2017: Maiden ATP Tour doubles win

 In February, Chazal won his first match on the ATP main draw doubles in Marseille, partnering with David Guez.
 The pair reached the quarterfinal where they lost to Nick Kyrgios and Matt Reid.